s-johansson/monitoring-common-shell-library/FUNCREF.md

 | Type | `int` |
 | Value | 0 on success, 1 on failure |

-## 71. Function `has_param_default_value`
+## 71. Function `get_param_custom_value`

 ### 71a.
 About

-returns 0, if the given parameter has been defined and consists of a default-value that is not empty.
+outputs the value of a given parameter, if it has been set already - in this case it returns 0.
 Otherwise it returns 1.

 ### 71b.
 Parameters